TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-error-handling.md

 * I can re-export all these from `infinisheet-types` to make life simpler for my clients.
 However, you're still adding conceptual complexity.
 Need to explain what this wacky `Unit` thing is to someone who just wants to use a React spreadsheet component.
 * Can use same *wrapper* approach we used with `neverthrow` to export our own version of `ok()` which forwards on to `true-myth` while creating `Result<void,never>` when given no arguments.
 * Can't easily get away from all the references to `Unit` in the documentation.

+# Best of Both

+* Decided to go with `neverthrow`.
+Get the feeling that I'm fighting against True Myth's desire to reinvent TypeScript with traditional functional programming constructs.
+* `neverthrow` is more popular, with a large community of contributors.
+* Only real downside is the minimal documentation.
+* Wrapping an re-exporting the main entry points gives me a chance of addressing that.
+* Was wondering where to start with writing my own documentation when I realized that the `true-myth` documentation applied equally well to `neverthrow`.
+With a few minor tweaks to remove `Unit`.

+{% include candid-image.html src="/assets/images/infinisheet/neverthrow-ok-truemyth-docs.png" alt="NeverThrow ok using True Myth doc comments" %}

+# Next Time

+* Add a proper `SpreadsheetDataError` class, add some failure cases to my sample `SpreadsheetData` implementations and handle failure gracefully in my React spreadsheet component.